 Introduced in 1981 the AF35ML is a quality built fully automatic point and shoot.
 The Canon Camera Museum refers to the AF35ML as the Super Sure Shot or Autoboy Super.
 It was the second in what would become the Sure Shot line of consumer cameras.
-The AF35ML added a flash and upgraded lens (1.9 vs 2.8) to the 1979 AF35M.
+The AF35ML added an upgraded lens (1.9 vs 2.8) to the 1979 AF35M.

 The AF35ML is a solid point and shoot.
 It feels good in the hand and the design incorporates a hand gip that makes the AF35ML very comfortable to use.
 It is not a small camera that you should plan on putting in a pocket but seems to be tough enough to take along for most outings.
 It is an early auto focus that sometimes has trouble finding the target.
 Close focus seem to be the hardest.